akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 ## Input Data

-The most important thing when working with Neural Networks is not its architecture: Its the data.
+The most important thing when working with neural networks is not its architecture: Its the data.
 Why?
-You can build the largest and most complex Neural Network you want, one rule always stays the same: Garbage in = Garbage out.
+You can build the largest and most complex neural network you want, one rule always stays the same: Garbage in = Garbage out.
 So at the input data we start!